ToolJet/ToolJet/README.md

 </p>

 ### Try using Docker
 Want to give ToolJet a quick spin on your local machine?
-You can immediately run the following command from your terminal to have ToolJet up.
+You can run the following command from your terminal to have ToolJet up and running right away.

 ```bash
 docker run \